Bishnukuet/ISMB_ECCB_2023_Tutorial-VT2-LLM-For-Protein-Sequence-Analysis/README.md

 #### Setting up the environment:

 - Create a folder named ISMB_ECCB_2023  in your Google Drive.
 - Upload the [data](https://drive.google.com/drive/folders/1118He3vsn-mwMoRDsmWPG_iEzrZ68Vda?usp=sharing)  Folder shared with you and place it under the folder ISMB_ECCB_2023.
 With data folder placed correctly, the notebooks should be executable without any error.
+Due large size, few files are not uploaded in this github repo.
+Please download the full data folder from [here](https://drive.google.com/drive/folders/1118He3vsn-mwMoRDsmWPG_iEzrZ68Vda?usp=sharing).
 - Upload ISMB_ECCB_2023_notebooks  folder shared with you and place it under ISMB_ECCB_2023 .

 # Outline